USGS-R/NWCEd/README.md

 	Also show new 'balanced' water budget based on assumed uncertainty.

 #### Function2 (Closed Annual Water Budget Plotting Function)
-	*Function should be modified from function 2
+	*Function should be modified from function 1
-	**Should convert datasets to annual, plotting size and formats should be the same *function should include user inputs for precip, ET, runoff, streamflow **function should convert all datasets to annual **function should calculate the closed water budget by adding/subtracting datasets *function should allow user option of inputting in types of uncertainty
+	**Should convert datasets to annual, plotting size and formats should be the same *function should include user inputs for precip, ET, runoff **function should convert all datasets to annual **function should calculate the closed water budget by adding/subtracting datasets *function should allow user option of inputting in types of uncertainty